filesdnd/filesdnd-qt/README.md

 #### Desktop client
 Files Drag & Drop is created with modern and portable technology which work on every famous operating system, like Windows, Linux, and Mac OS X.
 Find the release you need on the [download page of the website][2].
+For Linux, you will need to use the GitHub repository.

 #### Android application
 Download the [Android application][3] in order to fully use Files Drag & Drop and transfer your files on your devices.

+## Build the Linux version
+Download Qt 5.1 at least on http://qt-project.org/ Install the required lib libavahi
+Download/fork the repo, and open the .pro in the source folder.
+Use the flag -ldnd_sd to build the application on your Linux/Unix system.

 ## User interface
 You will be able to find many screenshots on the [Files Drag & Drop gallery][4].